TTNApeldoorn/aid-hittestress-2023/README.md

 # aid-hittestress-2023

 These climate sensors are designed for the Homerus-Energiek project in Apeldoorn.
+They measures temperature, humidity and air quality.
-They are mounted in 6 lampposts.
+The sensors are mounted in lampposts and communicate via LoRAWan with the TTN network.

 ## Requirements
+- The sensor measures each 2 minutes temperatue, humidity and particular matter PM1.0, 2.5 and 10
-- each 2 minutes the sensor measures and sends the following parameters to the network:
+- The sensor sends the measurements to the TTN network using LoRaWan radio
-   - temperature
-   - humidity
-   - Dust PM 1.0, PM 2.5 and PM 10
-- radio communication by means of LoRaWan TTN OTAA
-- can be mounted on lamppost (case IP65)
+- The sensor can be mounted on lamppost (case IP65)
+- The sensor operates on LiPo battery (for minimal 18 hours) and can be charged by 230V supply
-- LiPo battery management, charged at night (when lamppost is on)
+- The sensor battery is charged at night by the lamppost
-- Supply 230V
 - GPS location and battery voltage are reported at regular intervals

 ## Realization